-Lubbock County is one of the leading producers of agricultural crops in the State with a total farm income of over \$100 million annually.
-Leading crops in the county are cotton, grain sorghums, vegetables, and soybeans.
-Numerous agribusinesses, including the world's largest cotton seed processing center, livestock feeding, meat packing, and sale of irrigation equipment supplies, feed and seed, and fertilizer, also make significant contributions to the total county income.
+Briscoe County is one of the leading producers of agricultural crops in the State with a total farm income of over \$20 million annually.
+Leading crops in the county are cotton, grain sorghums, and wheat.
+Numerous agribusinesses, including livestock feeding, sale of irrigation equipment supplies, feed and seed, and fertilizer, also make significant contributions to the total county income.
 Ground water is extremely important to the economy of the county inasmuch as most of the crops are irrigated with ground water.
-Additionally, the water used by rural residents, some of the municipalities, and many local industries is mostly ground water.
+Additionally, the water used by rural residents, municipalities, and local industries is mostly ground water.

-The principal source of fresh ground water in the county is the Ogallala aquifer.
-During the past three decades, the withdrawal of ground water has greatly exceeded the natural recharge to the aquifer.
+The principal source of fresh ground water in the area of the county above the escarpment is the Ogallala aquifer.
+During the past two decades, the withdrawal of ground water in this area has greatly exceeded the natural recharge to the aquifer.
 If this overdraft continues, the aquifer ultimately will be depleted to the point that it may not be economically feasible to produce water for irrigation.